 -

-Mashup Score: 51Brief Report: Clinical outcomes by infusion timing of immune checkpoint inhibitors in patients with locally advanced NSCLC - 2 month(s) ago
+Mashup Score: 51Brief Report: Clinical outcomes by infusion timing of immune checkpoint inhibitors in patients with locally advanced NSCLC - 1 year(s) ago

 Previous studies reported an association between immune checkpoint inhibitor (ICI) infusion timing and the treatment effect in metastatic NSCLC.
 The present study assessed the association between durvalumab infusion timing and survival outcomes in patients with locally advanced NSCLC.